-I also worked in a consultancy company in transportation modeling and on the transportation department of a very large mining company.
+Before I moved to the US for my Ph.D., I also worked for a consultancy company in transportation modeling and on the strategic planning of the transportation department of a very large mining company.

 More here.
-Or just send me an e-mail at pedro at xl-optim.com
+Or just send me an e-mail at c @ margo.co

 What is this all about?

-A website with tips and tools for using MS Excel, GIS, Python, TransCAD and Cube in the transportation planning environment.
+A website with tips and tools for using GIS, Python, MS Excel (hopefully nothing further on xl) and some proprietary modeling packages in the transportation modeling field.

-Because it found that it is hard to find people sharing tools for transportation planning on the internet, and we should not be re-inventing the wheel all the time.
+Because I don’t see people sharing tools for transportation planning on the internet, and we should not be re-inventing the wheel all the time.

 - Results of interesting analysis I have done in my research along with the tools/code used to do them;

-- Scripts and tools written and Python and Cython;
+- Scripts and tools were written and Python and Cython;

 - Geodatabases and QGIS projects related to transportation;